Kedu-SCCL/docker-wordpress-search-and-replace/README.md

 # Instructions

-1. Place the database dump in the 'db' directory and name it with '.sql' extension.
+1. Place the database dump in the 'db' directory and name as 'wordpress.sql', or whatever variable 'DB_FILENAME' is set to.
 Example:

 ```
-db/dump.sql
+db/wordpress.sql
 ```

 2. Choose if you want to use the sample 'search-and-replace.sh' script for a very basic usage or follow manual instructions for more detailed steps.